w38g0ru/vms/docs/dashboard.rst

 Logging into the System
 =======================

-To access the dashboard and utilize the features of the system, you must first log in. :ref:`Once logged in <login>`, you'll have access to various functionalities.
+To access the dashboard and utilize the features of the system, you must first log in.
+For more information, please go to :doc:`login`.

 Dashboard Overview
 ------------------